en

 Ajay Hayre, Principal Consultant, Cybersecurity at Robert Walters comments: “In 2025, cyberattacks have surged in both frequency and sophistication, with targets ranging from high-street retailers to top automotive manufacturers.
 While many UK employers are currently diluting hiring plans to recoup rising business costs, temporary cybersecurity professionals offer a flexible solution for organisations looking to bolster their defences, without making permanent headcount additions.”

-Cybersecurity Vacancies on the Rise in 2025
+Cybersecurity Recruitment on the Rise in 2025

 The demand for IT security professionals has been steadily climbing throughout 2025, with every month so far showing an increase in job openings compared to the previous year.

-Notable spikes occurred in June (+35%) and September (+40%), highlight a growing urgency for cybersecurity talent aligning with high-profile cyberattacks.
+Notable spikes occurred in June (+35%) and September (+40%), highlight a growing urgency for cybersecurity recruitment aligning with high-profile cyberattacks.
 In April and early May, retailers Marks & Spencer, Co-Op, and Harrods were targeted, while Jaguar Land Rover faced a significant attack in late August that continues to disrupt production lines.

 Ajay comments: “Cyberattacks not only put company and client data at risk but can lead to millions in lost profits.
 If staff aren’t trained to spot vulnerabilities or risk – they won’t see them, which means protection will be limited.